glebec/send-seekable/README.md

 // also attached to this route router.get('/', sendSeekable, function (req, res, next) { /* ... */ });
 ```

-Attaching `sendSeekable` as app-wide middleware is an easy way to "set and forget."
-Your app and routes work exactly as they did before; you must deliberately call `res.sendSeekable` to actually change a route's behavior.

-Alternatively, if you only need to support seeking for a small number of routes, you can attach the middleware selectively — adding the `res.sendSeekable` method just where needed.
-In practice however there is no performance difference.

 ### `res.sendSeekable(stream|buffer, <config>)`